Kanga-Who/home-assistant/Supervised Install on Ubuntu.md

 currently this installation method is not officially supported by the Home Assistant team, and therefore you are responsible for updating and managing security on the base OS.

 In the guide, you will be using Ubuntu Server 18.04.04 as the operating system.
-Thistype of installation is what is called “headless” and after the installation is complete, you will not have a keyboard, mouse or monitor attached.
+This type of installation is what is called “headless” and after the installation is complete, you will not have a keyboard, mouse or monitor attached.
 You will manage and update the machine via terminal commands.

-What is Home Assistant Supervised?
+*What is Home Assistant Supervised?*

 In January 2020 the Home Assistant team made naming changes to different installation types.
 The version formerly known as Hass.io is now called Home Assistant Supervised.
 This is an installation of Home Assistant Core and the Supervisor component